How to Turn Dirt Into Gold

 Illustrated By: Jacob Below

-If you ever wanted to turn dirt into gold, you are not alone.
-Years ago, many people spent a lot of time trying to do this.
-They were called by a long name - “alchemists.”
-Yet none of them could really pull it off.
-After all, who can really turn dirt into gold?
+IF YOU EVER WANTED TO TURN DIRT INTO GOLD, you are not alone.
+Years ago there were people who spent a their whole lives time trying to do exactly that, and they were called “alchemists.”
+None of them could pull it off - after all, who can really turn dirt into gold?
 You may be surprised to learn there is a way.
 Hear this story and find out.

-Long ago in a country called Burma, in Asia, there lived a young wife.
-She loved her husband very much, but one fear was heavy on her mind.
+Long ago in Asia, in a country called Burma, there once lived a young wife.
+She loved her husband very much but one fear weighed heavily on her mind.

 “I do this for us!” said her husband.
-“Someday we will both be rich, and you will thank me!”
+“Someday we will both be rich.
+You will thank me!”

-“If we live that long,” said his wife in a quiet voice.
-She knew she needed help, and so she went to her father’s house.
+“If we live that long!” said his wife in a quiet voice.
+She knew she needed help, so she went to see her father.

-“Father,” she said.
-“From morning to night, my husband tries to turn dirt into gold.
-Soon we will be out of money.
-I try to talk to him, but he will not listen.
+“It's my husband,” said the daughter.
+“From morning to night he does nothing but try to turn dirt into gold.
+Soon we will run out of money!
+I try to talk to him but he will not listen.
 Please, will you talk to him?”

 “Thank you!”
 She felt better already.

-The next day, the father went to see his daughter’s husband.
+The next day, the father went to see his son-in-law.

-“I know,” said the father, and the young man looked up in surprise.
+“I know, believe me,” said the father, and the young man looked up in surprise.
 “Ah!
-There is something you do not know about me.
-When I was your age I, too, was an alchemist who wanted to turn dirt into gold."
+There is something you do not know.
+When I was your age I, too, was an alchemist.
+I devoted myself to turning dirt into gold."

-“And not only that,” said the father, “but after many years I found out the secret.”
+“Not only that,” the father went on, “but after many years I discovered the secret.”

 “You know how?”

 “I do,” said the old man.
 “But by then I was too old and it was too hard for me to carry it out.
-I did not know anyone younger I could trust.”
-He looked at his son-in-law right in the eye.
+I didn't know anyone younger I could trust.”
+He looked at his son-in-law directly in the eye.

-“You can trust me!” cried the young man.
-He jumped up with joy.
+“You can trust me!” cried the young man with joy, jumping up.

-Then the older man told his son-in-law about a silver powder that grows on the back of banana leaves.
-Seeds for the bananas must be planted in the ground while the words to a special magic spell are said.
-When the plants grow tall and ripe, silver powder from the back of the leaves must be brushed off and saved.
+Then the older man told his son-in-law the secret.
+There is a silver powder that only grows on the back of banana leaves.
+To make the magic work, when the banana seeds are first planted a certain magic spell must be recited over them.
+After the plants have grown tall and the fruit has ripened, the silver powder on the back of the leaves can be carefully brushed off and saved.

 “How much of this silver powder is needed?” said the young man.